 I first came to know Court Appointed Special Advocates (CASA) when I was a student at The Ohio State University.
 CASA was my sorority’s philanthropy.
 If you are not familiar with CASA, it is a national organization that provides court-appointed advocates for abused and neglected children.
 As I learned more about the organization and its advocacy on behalf of children, I wanted to be able to do more.
 I wasn’t able to be an advocate in court, so I did the next best thing — I decided to run for the philanthropist chair of my sorority.
 This allowed me to volunteer my time in another way and work closely with the organization and organize various fundraisers throughout the year.

 During law school, I had the honor of volunteering and later working for the organization as a research clerk.
 Upon graduation, and now while at Robert Half, I continue to donate time and participate in fundraisers with my sorority sisters across the country.
 I believe that every child deserves a voice and the opportunity to be heard.
 I take to heart CASA’s philosophy and believe “Together we can help a child thrive.”

-Stay tuned to the Robert Half blog for future installments of our Thought Leader Q&A series to discover more unique stories, experiences and perspectives on the latest talent and hiring trends and innovations.
+Meet other Thought Leaders at Robert Half, such as Ash Athawale and Stephanie Naznitsky.
+And be sure to subscribe to the Robert Half newsletter for future installments of our Q&A series and to discover more unique stories, experiences and perspectives on the latest hiring trends.